 Health Ministry creates an additional 214 mortuary spaces as COVID-19 deaths continue

-“Moreover, most of the bodies that have been laying in the mortuaries, some for a good ten years have been either buried,” he said, adding that the City of Windhoek has assisted the government to decongest the mortuaries with the disposal of unclaimed bodies.
+“Moreover, most of the bodies that have been laying in the mortuaries, some for a good ten years have been either buried or cremated” he said, adding that the City of Windhoek has assisted the government to decongest the mortuaries with the disposal of unclaimed bodies.

 According to Shangula the lack of mortuaries has been exacerbated by the limited capacity of the private undertakers to conduct burials timely, adding that the shortage of coffins has also been experienced.